News

 Published on October 3, 2025

-A recent global study by VML highlights a concerning gap between what consumers expect and how brands perform in digital commerce.
-The Future Shopper 2025 report, which surveyed over 25,000 shoppers in 16 countries, reveals that many years after digital transformation efforts began, brands still struggle with fundamental aspects like value, speed, trust, and delivering a seamless experience.
-Even though shoppers want rapid delivery and expect AI to simplify things, 45% abandon their online shopping carts due to frustrating digital experiences.
-VML's findings indicate that this isn't just a UX problem, but a significant business risk for retailers who fail to keep up with changing customer expectations.
+A recent VML report reveals a significant gap between consumer expectations and the performance of brands in digital commerce.
+The Future Shopper 2025 report, which surveyed over 25,000 shoppers across 16 countries, indicates that despite years of digital transformation, brands continue to struggle with fundamental aspects such as value, speed, trust, and delivering seamless experiences.
+While consumers increasingly expect rapid delivery and AI-driven simplifications, 45% abandon their online shopping carts due to frustrating digital experiences.

 Key Findings from the Future Shopper 2025 Report

-• This signifies a move away from loyalty to specific platforms towards prioritizing overall user experience.
-Consumers are increasingly loyal to the sources that quickly provide answers and value.
+This shift signals a move away from loyalty to specific platforms toward prioritizing overall user experience.
+Consumers are increasingly loyal to sources that provide quick answers and value, rather than to traditional marketplaces.

-Marketplaces remain important, but their influence is declining.
-The study reveals a drop in their share of consumer spending, from 29% to 22%.
-Instead, shoppers are using a variety of platforms, including search engines, social media, and brand websites.
-This points to a more flexible, omnichannel approach.
-For marketers, a direct-to-consumer (D2C) strategy is essential.
-You can't rely solely on marketplace visibility to build loyalty.
-Omnichannel is about overall performance across all digital touchpoints.
+The study also reveals a decline in the influence of marketplaces, with their share of consumer spending dropping from 29% to 22%.
+Instead, shoppers are adopting a more flexible, omnichannel approach, using a variety of platforms including search engines, social media, and brand websites.
+For marketers, this shift underscores the importance of a direct-to-consumer (D2C) strategy and ensuring a connected ecosystem across all digital touchpoints.

 Actionable Strategies

-1. Fix your CX foundation: With 45% of shoppers abandoning purchases due to poor UX, it’s crucial to assess your entire funnel.
+- Fix your CX foundation: With 45% of shoppers abandoning purchases due to poor UX, brands must assess and improve their entire customer journey.

-2. Embrace AI to reduce friction: Use AI to speed up decisions, improve recommendations, and offer faster fulfillment.
+- Embrace AI to reduce friction: Leverage AI to speed up decisions, improve recommendations, and offer faster fulfillment.

-3. Prepare for rapid delivery: Shoppers expect fast delivery, making speed a critical strategy.
+- Prepare for rapid delivery: Shoppers expect fast delivery, making speed a critical component of any retail strategy.

-4. Diversify beyond marketplaces: Ensure a connected ecosystem across your website, search, social media, and partners.
+- Diversify beyond marketplaces: Ensure a connected ecosystem across websites, search engines, social media, and partners.

-5. Make personalization useful: Focus on anticipating intent rather than relying on past clicks.
+- Make personalization useful: Focus on anticipating consumer intent rather than relying on past behavior.

-VML’s Future Shopper 2025 serves as a reality check for brands still using outdated digital strategies.
-Shoppers want more—faster fulfillment, better discovery, and personalized value.
-Brands that use AI to improve the customer experience will succeed.
-Simplify the customer journey, or risk losing customers.
+The Future Shopper 2025 report serves as a wake-up call for brands still relying on outdated digital strategies.
+Shoppers demand more—faster fulfillment, better discovery, and personalized value.
+Brands that use AI to enhance the customer experience will thrive, while those that fail to adapt risk losing customers to more agile competitors.